Stairmageddon: Synopsis

 Everyone in the office grows anxious as the premiere of the PBS TV documentary The Office: An American Workplace draws near.
-Andy Bernard (Ed Helms) combines an unflattering appraisal of himself from an early newspaper review of the program and his blunt self-assessment that he is unlikely to remain employed at Dunder Mifflin for very long after it airs, and decides it is time to pursue his dreams of stardom.
-After many fruitless calls to dismissive talent agencies, he finds himself at the dual talent agency/real estate office run by Carla Fern (Roseanne Barr).
+Andy Bernard combines an unflattering appraisal of himself from an early newspaper review of the program and his blunt self-assessment that he is unlikely to remain employed at Dunder Mifflin for very long after it airs, and decides it is time to pursue his dreams of stardom.
+After many fruitless calls to dismissive talent agencies, he finds himself at the dual talent agency/real estate office run by Carla Fern.
 Carla agrees to represent Andy, who is thrilled that he only has to pay $5,000 for the privilege.

 The office workers are forced to use the stairs while the elevator is being serviced, a situation everyone deems "Stairmageddon".
-The out-of-shape Stanley Hudson (Leslie David Baker) undergoes a painful struggle in climbing the stairs, only to be greeted at the top by Dwight Schrute (Rainn Wilson) ordering him to take part in an important sales call.
+The out-of-shape Stanley Hudson undergoes a painful struggle in climbing the stairs, only to be greeted at the top by Dwight Schrute ordering him to take part in an important sales call.
 Unwilling to climb the stairs a second time, Stanley refuses.
-Since the client is a friend of Stanley’s sister, Dwight (who is operating without concern for niceties now that the documentary has driven home the point that he will never be the branch manager at Dunder Mifflin) cannot take no for an answer, so after getting Andy's permission to bring Stanley through "whatever means possible," he shoots Stanley with bull tranquilizers.
-With help from Clark Green (Clark Duke), Dwight gets Stanley to the car, injuring him various times in the process.
+Since the client is a friend of Stanley's sister, Dwight (who is operating without concern for niceties now that the documentary has driven home the point that he will never be the branch manager at Dunder Mifflin) cannot take no for an answer, so after getting Andy's permission to bring Stanley through "whatever means possible," he shoots Stanley with bull tranquilizers.
+With help from Clark Green, Dwight gets Stanley to the car, injuring him various times in the process.
 The tranquilizers inexplicably make Stanley intoxicated, and his unusually jolly mood helps them close the sale.
 When Stanley regains full awareness, he is pleased to learn that he made a sale with no effort whatsoever, but still refuses to take the stairs again.
 He instead knocks himself out with one of Dwight's darts, leaving Dwight and Clark to figure out how to get him back upstairs.